shameem17/iOS-Learning/protocols.md

 # :rocket: Protocols

 A protocol defines a blueprint of methods, properties, and other requirements that suit a particular task or piece of functionality.
 A blueprint doesn't build the building.
 It simply maps the overall design requirements that the builders need to follow.
-Protocols have a similar function in swift and can be passed around so that other struct or class or enum instances adopts ath property and method requirements defined by it.
+Protocols have a similar function in Swift and can be passed around so that other struct or class or enum instances adopts the property and method requirements defined by it.

 Protocols in Swift is similar to instance in Java.
-Protocols helps in multiple inheritance.
+Protocols help in multiple inheritance.

 ### :point_right: Creating Protocols

-Synatx:
+Syntax:

 ```swift
 protocol protocolName{